 What is a Dental Crown?

-A dental crown is a custom restoration that is placed over a damaged tooth to enhance its strength and protect it from further harm, while restoring proper function and a healthy bite.
+A dental crown is a custom dental prosthetic that is placed over a damaged tooth to enhance its strength and protect it from further harm, while restoring proper function and a healthy bite.
 In addition, crowns can be used for esthetic purposes, typically to cosmetically enhance the appearance of a misshapen or severely decayed tooth.
-When a tooth is missing or needs to be replaced, a single implant prosthesis (often called an implant crown) may be secured to the tip of a dental implant.
+When a tooth is missing or needs to be replaced, an implant crown may be secured to the final abutment of a dental implant.

 Contact our practice to schedule a consultation to discuss your dental concerns and determine the right course of treatment for repairing your smile.
 You may also review the informative sections on dental crowns we have provided below for more information.